Bwindi Impenetrable National Park

 The variant biodiversity is supported by the fact that Bwindi is extremely old and estimated dating back to about 25000 years ago.
 The forest is in a mountainous environment with slopes extended over a broad altitudinal range of 1447m – 2607m above sea level.
 Park is a home of 400 mountain gorilla species, 120 mammals.
 These include elephants, chimpanzee, monkeys, small antelope, 202 butterfly species.
 Also there are 400 plant species, 200 tree and 100 fern species, and 384 bird species.

 Bwindi impenetrable national park is located in the southwestern part of Uganda.
 This is on the edge of the western arm of the great east African rift valley.
 It is also about 530km from Uganda, bordered by democratic republic of Congo in the west and Kabale in the southeast.
-The park occupies 124 square miles (321 sq. km) area which makes it unbelievably big.
 This is one of the reason why the park is divided into four gorilla tracking sectors.
 These are Buhoma, Ruhija, Nkuringo and Rushaga sector.

 This is the most popular and developed sector of all sectors which was the first developed for gorilla tracking safaris in Uganda with Rushegura, Mubare and Habinyanja gorilla families available for trekking.

 The sector lies closely to Buhoma sector in the southern part of Bwindi impenetrable national park.
 It also is a home to three gorilla families; Nkuringo gorilla family, bikingi gorilla family and bushaho gorilla family.

 This is the most remote sector and famous for its abundant birdlife on top of the gorillas.
 Ruhija sector has oruzongo, bitukura and kyaguriro A and B gorilla families.

 This is one of the most famous sectors following Buhoma with the highest number of gorilla families.
 These are mishaya, Nshongi, bweza, Kahungye and Busingye gorilla families.
 The sector lies between Kabale and Nkuringo while coming from Ruhija or Kampala.

 Activities in Bwindi impenetrable national park.